gary-archer/oauth.websample1/README.md

 An introductory SPA and API code sample, useful when first learning OAuth and understanding endpoints:

-- The SPA uses the traditional OpenID connect flow, with Authorization Code Flow + PKCE.
+- The SPA uses the traditional OpenID connect flow, with Authorization Code Flow + PKCE
-- The SPA interacts with an API that validates JWTs and uses claims for authorization.
+- The SPA interacts with an API that validates JWTs and uses claims for authorization

+## Views

+The SPA is a simple UI with some basic navigation between views, to render fictional resources.
+The data is returned from an API that will, in later sample, authorize using domain specific claims.

-## Quick Start
+## Local Development Quick Start

 Ensure that Node.js is installed, then run the start script from a macOS terminal or from Git Bash on Windows: